kizzandev/kizzandev/README.md

 #

-<sub>Note:<br>
+<sub>Note:\
-If you are offering a job for (Front|Back)-end or Software Development, please do send me a message.<br>
+If you are a Recruiter, please do send me a message with tips on how to improve about my profile!\
-I am interested in Python, C++, Django, DRF, React, React-Native and Flutter, but open to anything else as well.<br>
+I am interested in programming and I look for interships or junior positions, but I'm open to any interships in Business related fields.\
-I really do enjoy learning.
+I enjoy learning, coding, travelling, and more.
 </sub>

 ---